A Brief History of the Secular Student Alliance

 In May of 2000, eight student leaders from the grassroots secular movement formed the Secular Student Alliance.

 The initial months started on a great note with the addition of such people as Dan Barker, Richard Dawkins, Molleen Matsumura, Edwin F. Kagin, Massimo Pigliucci, Lynne Schultz, Rob Boston, Mynga Futrell, Christopher Hitchens, and Wendy Kaminer to the SSA's advisory board.
+Bob Stephens, founder of Darwin Day, provided the initial gift that got SSA off the ground.

 The first major SSA event was in August of 2000.
 Over 100 students and off-campus supporters met on the campus of the University of Minnesota-home to one of the oldest secular student groups in the nation: the University of Minnesota Atheists and Humanists (recently renamed CASH) which was founded in 1990.